Skip to main content

 • API keys (sk_…) — long-lived secrets you create in the dashboard or via Create API key.
 Use these for server-to-server integration.

-• Clerk JWTs — short-lived session tokens issued by Clerk to a signed-in dashboard user.
+• Session tokens — short-lived credentials issued to a signed-in dashboard user.
 Used by the Tumban dashboard.
 You generally do not handle these directly.

 Header format